Copenhagen in 5 days

 The first aspect I liked of this place, aside the fact that it has been awarded as one of the best cocktail bars on Earth, is the choice of neutral colours and natural light during my favorite time to enjoy a drink: Happy Hour.
 The interiors are really well selected with a timeless design: a great and comfortable bench, some seats near the windows and a more intimate area.
 As a Negroni lover, I loved my twist made with Amer Picon, a orange bittersweet French aperitif.

-As soon as you step in front of the Brønnum building, you get stunned from the beauty of it.
+As soon as I stepped in front of the Brønnum building, I got stunned by the beauty of it.
 The facade and the interiors are totally consistent with each other.
 It’s a proper bar for a cocktail before or after dinner, with colleagues or friends, due to the friendly area on the bench or by the big windows where you can see the streets outside.
 If you want an intimate area, just walk behind the door or book a private night at the Brønnum’s private dining room.

 If you’re ready for a good beer and you want to be surprised by the selection of Mikkeller, just pick a beer shop.
 I loved the raspberry-flavoured one I tried.
 I recommend to buy some cans and chips to be saved for later.